How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

 And there you have it!
-Now you know how to easily add a currency converter to your e-commerce web site.
+Now you can go and easily add a currency converter to your e-commerce web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: